ASTR 1210 (O'CONNELL) STUDY GUIDE

 in volcanically active regions.
 Recall that until the first

-spacecraft reconnaissance of other planets in the mid-1960s's, there
+spacecraft reconnaissance in the mid-1960s's, there was no direct

-was no direct evidence for craters on other worlds.
-Then, E. Shoemaker
+evidence for craters on other planets (excepting the Moon).
+Then,

 the Barringer Crater in